its-koda/Day-1-Study-Status-manager-on-cs/README.md

 - -n = name

 ---
-*learning different languages with the same algoritm.*
+*Learning different languages with the same algoritm.*